 Making it complex to understand your business structure

-We get that sometimes corporate structures are not simple and there’s many layers.
-The best way to ensure a smooth onboarding experience is helping the onboarding team understand how your business operates.
-Where does the money come from, where it gets sent, where is it further transferred etc. As a financial institution, it’s our responsibility to understand your business both in order to be able to provide a great product and service as well as from a regulatory standpoint.
-Usually when account opening is delayed, it’s because it’s hard for us to understand your underlying business.
-As a side note, in case of multilayer corporate structure, the supporting documentation for the group companies needs to be oftentime notarized/apostilled/legalised in order for them to be valid.
+We get that sometimes corporate structures are not simple and there are many layers.
+The best way to ensure a smooth onboarding experience is to help the onboarding team understand how your business operates.
+Where does the money come from, where does it get sent, where is it further transferred etc. As a financial institution, it’s our responsibility to understand your business both in order to be able to provide a great product and service as well as from a regulatory standpoint.
+Usually, when account opening is delayed, it’s because it’s hard for us to understand your underlying business.
+As a side note, in the case of a multilayer corporate structure, the supporting documentation for the group companies needs to be oftentimes notarized/apostilled/legalized in order for them to be valid.

 Enhanced Due diligence

-As crypto/virtual currencies are considered higher risk, this means that due to AML laws banks have to do Enhanced Due Diligence (EDD).
-Main requirement is to understand source of funds and source of wealth for the company and its Ultimate Beneficial Owners (UBO’s).
-All of the documents related to source of funds for the company or its UBO’s/UBO need to be collected and reviewed.
+As crypto/virtual currencies are considered a higher risk, this means that due to AML laws banks have to do Enhanced Due Diligence (EDD).
+The main requirement is to understand the source of funds and source of wealth for the company and its Ultimate Beneficial Owners (UBOs).
+All of the documents related to the source of funds for the company or its UBO’s/UBO need to be collected and reviewed.
 This is a legal requirement by AML law among all European countries.
-Part of EDD process is actually checking also your company’s processes when it comes to how your company collects and manages client data.
+Part of the EDD process is actually checking also your company’s processes when it comes to how your company collects and manages client data.
 It’s important to see that the company has processes in place to identify risks around potential money laundering and terrorist financing and that those processes have been put well in place in line with the AML directives.

 Having insufficient level of compliance